-They’ve got a unique coloration of black and white blotches covering their coarse fur and rings on the tail are an effective cryptic pattern.
+General appearance: African Civets have got a unique coloration of black and white blotches covering their coarse fur.
+The rings on its tail have an effective cryptic pattern.

 It also has an erectile dorsal mane which extends down its back.
 This mane can be erected when it’s excited or scared, making it look larger.

-If lucky, this Civet can be spotted along your chimp trek trail in the Kanyanchu expanse.
+If lucky, this Civet can be spotted along your chimp trek trail in Kibale within the Kanyanchu region.

-C. Herbivores Animals In Kibale Forest
+2. Herbivores Animals In Kibale Forest – Wildlife In Kibale Forest

 Numerous herbivore animals in Kibale National Park have been recorded.
 These include the African forest Elephants and various antelope species.